MohitJuneja/finBERT10K/README.md

 ### Methdology
-The repo scraps 10K and 10Q SEC filings of SP500 companies, runs sentiment analysis with [FinBERT](https://arxiv.org/pdf/1908.10063.pdf) on
+The repo scraps and cleans 10K and 10Q SEC filings of SP500 companies, runs sentiment analysis with [FinBERT](https://arxiv.org/pdf/1908.10063.pdf) on
   - Item 1A.
 Risk Factors
   - Item 7.
 Management’s Discussion and Analysis of Financial Condition and Results of Operations Item
   - Item 7A.
 Quantitative and Qualitative Disclosures about Market Risk